davidmam/EEG-sleep-analysis/README.md

             - PIL.Image

-## The code has been developed and tested on arch linux.
+## The code has been developed and tested on Arch Linux.

 ********************************************************************************